hashicorp/terraform-azurerm-terraform-enterprise-hvd/docs/deployment-customizations.md

 tfe_metrics_https_port = 9091
 ```

->📝 Note: ensure your have NSG/firwall rules in place to allow `TCP/9090` or `TCP/9091` ingress to your TFE VM subnet.
+>📝 Note: Ensure your have NSG/firwall rules in place to allow `TCP/9090` or `TCP/9091` ingress to your TFE VM subnet.

 ### Custom VM Image